 - Internet connectivity (via a Ubiquiti loco station M2 CPE or Mikrotik RouterBOARD SXT 2NDR2 CPE connected to a Sierra Wireless Verizon modem)

-Below are the rest of the pictures from the noise / sound monitoring deployment!
+Below are a few more photos from the Industrial IoT noise / sound monitoring deployment.